Arizona: History

 During the nineteenth century, a series of gold and silver rushes occurred in the territory, the best known being the 1870s stampede to the silver bonanzas of Tombstone, Arizona, in southeast Arizona, also known for its legendary outlaws and lawmen.
-By the late 1880s, copper production eclipsed the precious metals with the rise of copper camps like Bisbee, Arizona, and Jerome, Arizona.
+By the late 1880s, copper production eclipsed the precious metals with the rise of copper camps such as Bisbee, Arizona, and Jerome, Arizona.
 The boom and bust economy of mining also left hundreds of ghost towns across the territory, but copper mining continued to prosper with the territory producing more copper than any other state by 1907, which earned Arizona the nickname "the Copper State" at the time of statehood.
-During the first years of statehood the industry experienced growing pains and labor disputes with the Bisbee Deportation of 1917 the result of a copper miners' strike.
+During the first years of statehood the industry experienced growing pains and labor disputes with the Bisbee Deportation of 1917, which was the result of a copper miners' strike.